newrelic/docs-website/src/data-dictionary/events/K8sVolumeSample/fsInodesUsed.md

 type: attribute
 units:
 events:
-  - K8sNodeSample
+  -  K8sVolumeSample
 ---

-Used inodes in the node filesystem.
+inodes used in the volume.